jkaldenbach/jekyll-onepage/readme.md

-Showdog is a template for build Jekyll websites.
+Showdog is a template for building Jekyll websites.
 [demo](http://jkaldenbach.github.io/showdog)